BizHealth.ai - Business Health Analysis Platform

 Large companies struggle to engage employees.
 Your entire team sits in the same space.

 Small businesses also feel waste immediately.
 When your customer onboarding takes 12 hours of manual work, you feel it.
 When you tie up $50K in inventory, you feel it.
 When an employee leaves and takes critical knowledge with them, you feel it.
 This urgency is your advantage—it creates motivation to change.
+But recognizing waste requires visibility—which is why business intelligence tools and Lean methodology are natural complements.

 Second, Lean doesn't require massive investment.
 You don't need expensive software, consultants, or years of implementation.
 You need clarity about what's happening, time for your team to think about improvements, and commitment to testing changes.